 Exercise is a word that gives many people shudders, so you’re not alone if you wanted to immediately scroll past this piece of advice.
 Still, physical activity doesn’t have to be a scary thing.
 You might hear the word “exercise” and think of those boring and stressful gym lessons in high school.
 You might think of real-world gyms and the strenuous workouts that fitness fanatics do for hours on end.
 You might think of joggers who run for miles and miles without stopping.
 For some people, strenuous exercise is a way of life.
 For everyone else, it just needs to be a small part of your day.

 And we’re talking about making exercise a very small part of your day.
 Why?
 Well, the most important thing is simply that you exercise frequently.
 If you can find a way to stay physically active every day then you’ll make a massive improvement to your health.
 You could find 15 minutes a day to run on a treadmill in your living room (before or after work).
 Alternatively, if you find running to be boring then you should look for a form of exercise that’s more exciting.
 You could start taking dance classes.
 You’d be socializing with new people, participating in a form of art, and moving your body.
 You see?
 Exercise doesn’t always have to be boring.
+You could even start taking fitness courses from discovery.
+That will help you gain a better understanding of how to exercise correctly and you may even find a new love for it.
+You see?
+Exercise doesn’t always have to be boring.
 Lauren from www.doctor-4-u.co.uk explains that when you exercise, endorphins are released all around the body, which helps boost your mood and combat mental illness.

 Get into a better sleeping pattern.